CS-179K/BudgetBuddy/test/test.md

 - Verify if use can enter personalized description.
 - Ensure database schema accurately reflects MongoDB cluster.
 ### Create budget schema
-- Check if user can manually input a budget.
+- Check if budget schema has correct data types.
-- Check if budget subtracts from expenses.
+- Check if the budget associates with a user ID.
 - Verify if user can update budget.
 ### Create a Finances Page
 - Display extensive details on budget, spending, and expenses.